 When load-flow and voltage studies are undertaken for design purposes, the standard approach, based on its being the worst-case condition, shall be to model loads as fixed P and Q, i.e. the loads, both real and reactive, are independent of voltage.
-However, at the discretion of the Head of Strategic Planning (or nominee) and where there is sufficient knowledge of the local network to justify it, the load may be modelled, either as constant current, i.e. the loads, both real and reactive, vary linearly with voltage, or as a combination of fixed P and Q and constant current.
+However, at the discretion of the Head of Strategic Planning (or nominee) and where there is sufficient knowledge of the local Network to justify it, the load may be modelled, either as constant current, i.e. the loads, both real and reactive, vary linearly with voltage, or as a combination of fixed P and Q and constant current.

-Battery Energy Storage Systems (BESS) have unique operating régimes and require specific study conditions, particularly for voltage step change, where coincident operation of multiple sites may occur due to operation in the same commercial markets.
-More generally, the adverse effect of all new embedded generation whose routine operation may cause voltage step change on network voltage shall be mitigated by specifying operation in leading power factor.
-The network conditions tabulated below shall be applied for BESS and relevant embedded generation connection studies, unless stated otherwise in the Standard Application Form (SAF).
+Battery Energy Storage Systems (BESS) have unique operating regimes and require specific study conditions, particularly for voltage step change, where coincident operation of multiple sites may occur due to operation in the same commercial markets.
+More generally, the adverse effect of all new embedded generation whose routine operation may cause voltage step change on Network voltage shall be mitigated by specifying operation in leading power factor.
+The Network conditions tabulated below shall be applied for BESS and relevant embedded generation connection studies, unless stated otherwise in the Standard Application Form (SAF).
 Site specific parameters such as power factor range and ramps rates shall be used if provided in the SAF.

-Individual BESS and embedded generation assessment Coinci dent swing n nultiple BESS only Limit Network condition Power Factor Limit Network condition Power Factor 3% n-1 or 0.99 lead when importing and exporting P (132kV point of connection) 6% n-1 0.99 lead when importing and exporting P (132kV point of connection) n-0 if this is the site's connection arrangement 0.98 lead when importing and exporting P (33kV and HV point of connection) 0.98 lead when importing and exporting P (33kV and HV point of connection) Apply 0.5 diversity over all BESS
+Individual BESS and embedded generation assessment Coincident swing multiple BESS only Limit Network condition Power Factor Limit Network condition Power Factor 3% n-1 or n-0 if this is the site's connection arrangement 0.99 lead when importing and exporting P (132kV point of connection)0.98 lead when importing and exporting P (33kV and HV point of connection) 6% n-1 0.99 lead when importing and exporting P (132kV PoC)0.98 lead when importing and exporting P (33kV and HV PoC)Apply 0.5 diversity over all BESS